Homepage

 Alejandro Castro Espín

-Australian company Antilles Gold suspends trading on the stock exchange following U.S. sanctions for trade with Cuba
+Australian company Antilles Gold suspends trading on the stock exchange following U.S. sanctions for commerce with Cuba

-Alejandro Castro Espín's mother-in-law and sister-in-law live in the U.S.
+Alejandro Castro Espín's mother-in-law and sister-in-law live in the United States.

-Mario Díaz-Balart: "The regime's henchmen have no place in the United States."
+Mario Díaz-Balart: "The henchmen of the Castro regime have no place in the United States."

-Cuban regime after payment suspension with Visa and Mastercard: Russian system MIR allows transactions to continue
+Cuban regime after suspension of payments with Visa and Mastercard: Russian MIR system allows transactions to continue

-U.S. government calls for an end to the dictatorship in Cuba: "They deprive their citizens of freedom."
+The U.S. government demands an end to the dictatorship in Cuba: "They deprive their citizens of freedom."

-Díaz-Canel demands Spain and the EU to protect their companies against Trump
+Díaz-Canel demands that Spain and the EU protect their companies from Trump

 Díaz-Canel: Meliá and Iberostar are leaving Cuba "against their will"